-In the previous tutorial (How To Move Your Site From Wealthy Affiliate To Another Hosting) I was guiding you trough all the steps to move your website specificly from Wealthy Affiliate to Bluehost.
+In the previous tutorial (How To Move Your Site From Wealthy Affiliate To Another Hosting) I was guiding you through all the steps to move your website specifically from Wealthy Affiliate to Bluehost.

 After several years, I found out that Bluehost is still a good service, but it lacks in something.
 So I went searching for other web hosting and after many hours and days, reading tons of reviews and comments, I choose to try these 3 hosting: